Leon Milo: Paris

 Milo moved to Paris with a Fulbright Fellowship for composition in 1989.
 That year, he studied privately with Gilbert Amy and attended master classes at the American School in Fontainebleau with Tristan Murail and Betsy Jolas.

 In 1990, he received the Nadia and Lily Boulanger grant for composition during which time he wrote a work for large orchestra (Quintrillium) for the Ventura County Symphony Orchestra.
 The piece was commissioned by Leonard Stein and Betty Freeman.
 The premier was conducted by Leonard Stein.

 Also on the program was the Arnold Schoenberg’s Violin Concerto (Op.
 36) with Rose Mary Harbison as soloist.

-In the mid-nineties, he started to work on computer assisted composition, stying studied electronic music at the ateliers UPIC with Curtis Roads and Gérard Pape.
+In the mid-nineties, he started to work on computer assisted composition, studying electronic music at the ateliers UPIC with Curtis Roads and Gérard Pape.

 He wrote his first electronic piece TimeTexture in that period.

 Milo shares a long artistic partnership with designer/artist Arik Levy which began with creating music and sound design for Levy's films in 1995.
 Following, were numerous collaborations such as Levy's Pompidou Art Center installation, Love Counts and Osmosis for the SWAROVSKI CRYSTAL PALACE in Milan.

 In 1998, he was accepted into the IRCAM Curses for composition.

 Leon Milo composed Mexico for the Trio d'Argent in 2002 and soon after began developing interactive programming for live performance.
 He devised many interactive sequences in collaboration with Francois Daudin Clavaud for the Trio d'argent and dancer on tightrope for performances for a contemporary music evening called El Horizonte.
 In 2005, they played El Horizonte at the UNAM for the Festival Musica Y Escena in Mexico City.

 Leon Milo and Francois Daudin Clavaud later founded Interact-Son., a duo for flute and live electronics.

 Starting in 1992, he began composing film scores for European film and television.
 He has worked extensively since then for channels such as Arte, France 2, France 3, Canal+, among others.